Spectrum FAQ

 Our Spectrum FAQ covers the most frequently asked questions that get put to us by people contacting Spectrum for the first time.
 We hope that these answers are helpful but do always feel free to contact us should you just prefer to talk, or the answer that you need isn’t below.

-Alternatively, you can reach us via our contact form, social media messaging, by email at hello@spectrum.org.uk via Spectrum Live Chat or on 01223 955404.
+Alternatively, you can reach us via our contact form, social media messaging options, by WhatsApp on 07822 013562 by email at hello@spectrum.org.uk via Spectrum Live Chat or on our main number 01223 955404.

 #WEARESPECTRUM